 "We do a lot of slow, muscle-targeting movements with gliding discs and two-pound weights.
 Almost kind of floor pilates in a way, because we get on the floor and she puts resistance bands around my ankles and things like that.
 It's so hard—it doesn't sound hard and it doesn't look hard, but I could back squat, like, 85 pounds, and I quiver when I do this.
 I'm like, Oh my God, I can't stand up anymore because I'm so sore!
 It's amazing."

 Still, getting in shape is just one part of the equation, and I wonder aloud how Hill keeps the skin on her arms and legs VS-ready.
 "I like to use scrubby gloves three times a week in the shower—they're like little loofahs you put on your hands.
-I also love Victoria's Secret's Coconut Milk Weightless Oil ($18), specifically because of the scent—you don't get that with the coconut oil you buy at say, Trader Joe's."
-As for her face, her regimen is fairly low-key: She just swears by CeraVe's Foaming Facial Cleanser ($11) to keep makeup-related breakouts at bay.
+I also love Victoria's Secret's Coconut Milk Weightless Oil [now discontinued, though the brand's Lush Coast Fragrance Lotion, $8, offers a similar scent], specifically because of the scent—you don't get that with the coconut oil you buy at say, Trader Joe's."
+As for her face, her regimen is fairly low-key: She just swears by CeraVe's Foaming Facial Cleanser ($14) to keep makeup-related breakouts at bay.
 "I use it in the shower because my dermatologist told me it's good to wash your face in there—the steam opens up your pores and it really gets in your skin," she says.
 "When I get out, I splash my face with hot water and then again with cold water."

 It's time for Hill to return to her hotel—speaking of whirlwinds, she's on the tail-end of a trip to LA to promote Victoria's Secret's new bralette—but I'm not about to let her escape without first demanding the secret to Those Brows.
 As my rational brain could have guessed, the answer is simple: It's genetics.
 (A part of me might have hoped that the model uses some top-secret growth serum or supercharged biotin, but no dice.)
 "I just try and make sure that I don't let anyone pluck them too much, because I used to not do anything to them at all and they grow out really crazy," she says.
 "A lot of people want to pluck them and shape them or make them something, but it's better for me and my face to just let them be."